etienneschalk/scientific-data-viewer/FEATURE_FLAGS.md

 ### Runtime Notifications

-When you change feature flag settings, the extension will:
+When you change settings, the extension will:
 - Show an immediate notification about the specific change (e.g., "Allow Multiple Tabs For Same File is now enabled")
-- Only show notifications for actual feature flag changes, not other configuration changes
+- Show generic notifications for other configuration changes
 - Log the specific change to the Output panel
 - Apply the new behavior immediately